 What are Standard and Specialized Components?

 Once the scope of a project is defined and the functional block diagram has been drawn, it is time to determine how to implement the design.
 Many of these decisions come down to whether to use standard components or more specialized components.
-Standard components are readily available, they are often more affordable, and their reliability is a known quantity based on many years of test and analysis.
+Standard components are readily available, they are often more affordable, and their reliability is a known quantity based upon many years of test and analysis.
 On the other hand, one specialized component can often replace multiple standard components.
 This reduces the PCB’s footprint and the time that it takes to design a circuit.
 Whether it’s a high volume Class 1 design like an affordable CF (Compact Fluorescent) light bulb circuit, or a small run Class 3 Mil-spec power supply requiring a FMECA report (Failure Mode Effects and Criticality Analysis report), your components can dictate the success of the board.
 While it’s tempting to choose the latest, fastest microprocessor or the voltage regulator with the most features, you’ll need to consider whether these features will actually help make your board successful.
 For example, these IoT devices come with excellent hardware, but their price tags exceed their practicality.
 Be prudent, you don’t want to end up like the Juicero Juicer.

 Choosing standard components can help lower your expenses.